bennett-nguyen/Hello-World/README.md

 ## Installation

-In order to install the program, click the green *Code* button to install the zip file, and then extract it (be sure to check if the audio file (hello-world.mp3) is in the same directory as the executable file which is "hello-world.exe").
+In order to install the program, click the green *Code* button and choose "Download ZIP" to install the zip file, and then extract it (be sure to check if the audio file (hello-world.mp3) is in the same directory as the executable file which is "hello-world.exe").

 After that, open the hello-world.exe file to run the program.